clkim/DeepLearningPython35/README.md

 a repository can have many versions of the source code, each stored in its own branch
 - Checkout the desired branch instead of _master_ branch, with `git checkout <branchname>`; that specific branch has the desired setup of demo code you want to run
   - For the Part 1 class: `git checkout chap1_30-hidden-neurons-3.0-eta`
+  - For the Part 2 (Section 1) class: `git checkout chap6_2ConvPool-FullyConn-Softmax-ReLU-L2`
-- Verify with `git branch` again that you are on the desired branch _chap1_30-hidden-neurons-3.0-eta_ which is now marked with an asterisk (*)
+- Verify with `git branch` again that you are on the desired branch e.g. _chap6_2ConvPool-FullyConn-Softmax-ReLU-L2_ which is now marked with an asterisk (*)
 - Use `ls -l` to see the files in the directory
 ```
 ~ $